Chicago-Style Deep Dish Pizza

 Instructions

-- Please use my step-by-step photos below this written out recipe as a guide to making the pizza.
+1. Please use my step-by-step photos below this written out recipe as a guide to making the pizza.
 For best results and ease of mind, read through the recipe completely before beginning.
-You will need two deep dish 9×2 inch round cake pans if you are making both pizzas at the same time.
-You can also use 9 inch springform pans.
+You will need two deep dish 9×2-inch round cake pans if you are making both pizzas at the same time.
+You can also use 9-inch springform pans.

-- Remove the dough from the bowl and form into a ball.
+3. Remove the dough from the bowl and form into a ball.
 Lightly grease a large mixing bowl with olive oil and place the dough inside, turning it around so that all sides of the dough are coated in the oil.
 Cover the bowl tightly with aluminum foil and allow to rise in a warm environment for 1-2 hours or until double in size.
-For this warm environment, here is what I do: Preheat oven to 250°F (121°C).
-Once at 250°F, turn oven off.
-Place bowl inside.
-Close the oven.
-The lingering heat will help your dough rise.
-This is especially ideal on cold winter days.

-- For the sauce: Place butter in a medium saucepan over medium heat and allow it to melt.
-Once melted, add the grated onion, salt, oregano, and red pepper flakes.
-Once the onion has slightly browned after about 5 minutes, add the garlic, tomatoes, and sugar.
-Turn the heat down to low-medium and allow it to simmer until it’s hearty, fragrant, and thick- about 30 minutes.
+5. For the sauce: Place butter in a medium saucepan over medium heat and allow it to melt.
+Once melted, add the grated onion, salt,ย oregano, and red pepper flakes.
+Once the onion has slightly browned after about 5 minutes, add the garlic,ย tomatoes, and sugar.
+Turn the heat down to low-medium andย allow it toย simmer until it’s hearty, fragrant, and thick- about 30 minutes.
 You’ll have about 2 and 1/2 cups of sauce at this point.
 If you have more than that, keep simmering until the amount has reduced.
 Remove from heat and set aside until ready to be used.
 You may store the sauce in a tightly covered container in the refrigerator for up to 2 days if planning to make the pizza another day.
 You may freeze this sauce for up to 2 months as well.

-- Assemble the pizzas: After the dough balls have risen in the refrigerator, they should be puffy.
+7. Assemble the pizzas: After the dough balls have risen in the refrigerator, they should be puffy.
 Keep one ball of dough in the refrigerator as you work with the first one.
 Roll it out on a lightly floured work surface, working it into a 12-inch circle.
-Using your rolling pin as a guide (see photos below), place over a 9×2 inch deep dish cake pan.
+Using your rolling pin as a guide (see photos below), place over a 9×2-inch deep dish cake pan.
 Using your fingers, press the dough into the cake pan.
 Make sure it is nice and tight fitting inside the pan.
 Trim any excess dough off the edges with a small knife.
 Repeat with 2nd dough.
 Brush the top edges of the dough with a little olive oil, which gives the crust a beautiful sheen.
-Fill each pizza with 1/2 of the cheese (about 2 cups/8 oz per pizza), then your toppings which I’ve listed as optional in the recipe ingredients.
-On top of those optional toppings is the sauce.
-Pour about 1 and 1/4 cups (300ml) of sauce on top of each.
+Fill each pizza with 1/2 of the cheese (about 2 cups/8 oz per pizza), then the pepperoni and bacon or your desired toppings.
+Pour about 1 and 1/4 cups (300ml) of sauce evenly on top of each.
 If you do not like that much sauce, you can reduce to 3/4 cup (180ml) per pizza and have leftover sauce.
 Sprinkle each with 1/4 cup (22g) of grated parmesan cheese.

-- Place the cake pans on top of a large baking sheet, which will catch anything potentially spilling over the sides of the pans.
+8. Place the cake pans on top of a large baking sheet, which will catch anything potentially spilling over the sides of the pans.
 (Nothing usually does.)
 Bake for 20-28 minutes or until the crust is golden brown.
 Feel free to loosely cover the pizzas with aluminum foil after the 15 minute mark to prevent any heavy browning and uneven baking.
 Remove the pizzas from the oven and allow to cool in the pans placed on a wire rack for 10 minutes.
-After 10 minutes, slice, serve, and enjoy.
-Place any leftover pizza in an airtight container and refrigerate for up to 5 days.
-Reheat leftovers in a 300°F (149°C) oven for 15-20 minutes or until hot.
+After 10 minutes, slice, serve, and enjoy.ย Placeย any leftover pizza in an airtight container and refrigerate for up to 5 days. ย Reheat leftovers in a 300ยฐF (149ยฐC) oven for 15-20 minutes or until hot.

 Notes

-- Yeast: Red Star Platinum Yeast is an instant yeast.
+3. Yeast: Platinum Yeast from Red Star is an instant yeast.
 You can use any quick rise or instant yeast in this recipe.
 You can also use active dry yeast in this recipe with zero changes.
 The rise time may be slightly longer if using active dry yeast.

-- Adapted from: a mix of Food.com and Cooks Illustrated
+8. Adapted from: a mix of Food.comย and Cooks Illustrated

 Begin by combining the flour, cornmeal, salt, sugar, and yeast in the bowl of your stand mixer fitted with a dough hook attachment.
 If you do not have a stand mixer, use your hand mixer and a very very large bowl.
 If you do not have any mixer, you will do this all by hand.
 Use a very large bowl.